googleapis/google-cloud-dotnet/apis/Google.Cloud.Bigtable.V2/README.md

 - A project, identified by the `TEST_PROJECT` environment variable
-- A Bigtable instance, preferably of type Development, created within the projet and identified by the `BIGTABLE_TEST_INSTANCE` environment variable.
+- A Bigtable instance, preferably of type Development, created within the project and identified by the `BIGTABLE_TEST_INSTANCE` environment variable.
 - An authenticated account with read/write access to the project, including the IAM permissions in the Bigtable Administrator role.